TechnikEmpire/NsfwSqueezenet/README.md

 ## Todo

- - ~~Right now this model performs very well with pornographic imagery, but doesn't perform quite as well with plain nudity.
-The model can benefit from adding plain nudity, devoid of sexual actions, to the training input.~~
+  - Right now this model performs very well with pornographic imagery, but still doesn't perform quite as well with plain nudity or suggestive imagery.
+The model can benefit from adding plain nudity, devoid of sexual actions, to the training input.

 ### Notice
 Everything except the file `nsfw_squeezenet.caffemodel` is a derivative of [SqueezeNet 1.1](https://github.com/DeepScale/SqueezeNet/tree/master/SqueezeNet_v1.1) and thus is under the original [copyright holder's license](https://github.com/DeepScale/SqueezeNet/blob/master/LICENSE), the BSD 2-clause license.